aws-samples/policy-as-code/content/checkov/scanning/index.en.md

     * CKV_AWS_21
     * CKV_AWS_55
     * CKV_AWS_56
-* Checkov results usually include a range of risk you are mitigating, but there is no way to filter
+* Checkov results usually include a range of risk you are mitigating, but there is no way to filter by risk
     * For example: This S3 Bucket does not include Versioning or Access Logging - these are optional features that do not always need to be enabled
     * This S3 Bucket also does not include the block to Disable Public Access, which your organization may require
 * Your organization will need to determine which failed checks to ignore and let the pipeline proceed and which checks that must be resolved

 ### Checkov Supression
 * With Checkov, you can add inline comments into your code to supress a specific rule with a comment.
+* Inline comments and Supressions sit with the templates that your Developers are creating
-* Add this line below `RootRole` `#checkov:skip=CKV_AWS_110`
+* Add this line below `RootRole` `#checkov:skip=CKV_AWS_110 Admin Role required`
-* Run Checkov again `checkov -s --directory .` and you will see `        SKIPPED for resource: AWS::IAM::Role.RootRole`
+* Run Checkov again `checkov -s --directory .` and you will see `SKIPPED for resource: AWS::IAM::Role.RootRole`
 * You can also skip checks at the command line: `checkov -s --directory . --skip-check CKV_AWS_110`
 * Add this line below `S3Bucket`
 `#checkov:skip=CKV_AWS_21 No S3 Versioning Required`

+### Conclusion
+* Determining which checks to fail your pipeline on is much easier than writing the rules that Checkov has already implemented from scratch.
+* Checkov might not be the easiest tool to write new rules for, but it has such a large existing rulespace and is well maintained that it makes sense to include it in most CloudFormation and Terraform Pipelines